 General stores had their heyday between 1820 and 1860, when income was rising and the population was growing. .
 Like the Hope General Store, they generally stood at crossroads.
 They were informal, though some might say bare bones, with bare wood floors, a hodgepodge of goods along wooden shelves, a cat cuddled up by the stove, and smells of apples, cheese, coffee and tobacco.

-They were centers of town life, where gossip and opinions were exchanged by regular customers.
-The storekeeper was often the postmaster and provided a link to the outside world.
-He was likely self-educated from the books and magazines he carried and from his buying trips to big cities, and he was generally well respected.
+General stores served as centers of town life, where regular customers exchanged gossip and opinions.
+The storekeeper often doubled as postmaster and provided a link to the outside world.
+He likely educated himself from the books and magazines he carried and from his buying trips to big cities.
+The townspeople generally respected him.

 Dozens of the old general stores survive in New England.
 Visitors often comment they remind them of a Norman Rockwell painting, with a smell of apples and coffee.

-Nearly three years ago, the Wall Street Journal weighed in on the revival of the general store, calling them ‘one part country store, one part concept shop’ with a personal take on merchandise and serving as an informal community center.
+General stores have experienced something of a revival.
+The Wall Street Journal called them ‘one part country store, one part concept shop’ with a personal take on merchandise and serving as an informal community center.